dvdzkwsk/flux-wizard-demo/README.md

   }

   // the halcyonStep higher order component injects the model and
-  // convenience functions into your components.
+  // convenience functions into your component.
 The great thing is, by updating
   // your model via this API the internal model remains immutable the whole
   // time, but you don't have to worry about it!
 Just _react_ to its changes. render () {